gadhagod/flask-geomapper/README.md

     pip3 install flask-geomapper

 ## Demo
-[https://flask-geomapper.herokuapp.com](https://flask-geomapper.herokuapp.com) (locations cleared periodically).
+[https://flask-geomapper.herokuapp.com](https://flask-geomapper.herokuapp.com).
 Source can be found at "examples/heroku".
+An explanation is at "examples/database_integration.py".

 ## Quickstart
 Here is a simple example of flask-geomapper.
 An explaination can be found in "examples/basic.py".